baherami/Robotics-AutoNavigate/README.md

 ### Autonomous Navigation and Mapping

+![Navigator][image1]

+It has been a difficult challange to write and test an algorithm which could be used for autonomous navigation and mapping.
+The algorithm works for over 80 percent of mapping and fidelity while the benchmarks are far away from optimization.
+The next phase of this project should optimize the calculation.

 **Perception**

-Same logic is used in perception.py for processing images.
+The logic in perception.py for processing images is the same as the jupyter notebook methods.

 **Decision**

 In decision.py, a simple mechanism is used to collect rock samples.
-Two new modes added to the rover for this purpose.
+Two new modes added to the rover for this purpose to get closer to rocks while navigation angles and distances are filtered by a function so that the robot would navigate from sides.

+For cases that samples are seen a minimum distance between rock and navigable route is calculated.

+For cases that robot gets stuck or starts to turn around itself or follow a circle-like path, three counter mechanisms are used to find out and prevent the robot to follow up the same path.